zac7777/Entropy/Entropy/Sets/Swords.md

 ---

-*Spinning Cut:* 6 AP: all creatures within melee Range +1m of you, Power d4 + 2d4 bludgeoning damage, on critical hit apply bleeding to all creatures hit
+*Spinning Cut:* 6 AP, all creatures within melee Range +1m of you, Power d4 + 2d4 bludgeoning damage, on critical hit apply bleeding to all creatures hit

 Proficiency requirement: 3